antarestupin/Accessible/README.md

 ### Basic use

 Add the annotation `@Access` in your class' properties as following.
-Don't forget to add the use of the `Accessible` trait.
+Don't forget to add the use of the `AccessibleTrait` trait.

 ```php
 use Accessible\AccessibleTrait;